 I Don’t Believe It Moment

-this eeprom has 1 job and it does it well to keep the supervisor password safe as to put a finer point on it would be really stupid to put it in bios memory because it can be wiped out with removing the battery.
+This EEProm has 1 job and it does it well to keep the supervisor password safe.
+To put a finer point on it would be really stupid to put it in bios memory.
+Bios can be wiped out by removing the battery.

 Now I could move on and get the boot system working properly.

 With the supervisor password gone and the laptop back together and the boot order sorted in bios.
 My memory stick now working as a boot device I was able to start the windows 10 install

 *NOTE this laptop never originally came with windows 10*

 And I thought if my now defunct HP 1.8GHZ could run windows 10 badly.
 Surely the Thinkpad could run it so I let it do the install.
 It worked but was there any software issues?.

 I will answer that in a minute and the install was quick only taking around 20min.
 That’s not bad it takes around 15 to install on my 200GB SSD in my main rig.